-Hypertension, also known as high blood pressure, affects one in three adults in the United States, while only half are treated for this condition.
-An additional 25% of adults have blood pressure readings that are considered pre-hypertensive, placing them at risk for hypertension and cardiovascular disease.
+Hypertension, also known as high blood pressure, affects nearly half adults in the United States, and only about 1 in 4 adults with hypertension have their condition under control.
+Having hypertension puts people at risk for heart disease and stroke.
 Hypertension can occur at any age, and the risk rises as one continues to age.

 Blood pressure is the force exerted on artery walls from blood flowing through the body.
-A blood pressure reading provides two measures, systolic pressure and diastolic pressure, which are expressed as millimeters of mercury (mm Hg).
+A blood pressure reading provides two measures, systolic pressure (top number) and diastolic pressure (bottom number), which are expressed as millimeters of mercury (mm Hg).
 Systolic pressure is measured as the heart pumps.
 Diastolic pressure is measured between beats, as blood flows back into the heart.

 High blood pressure, or hypertension, has no symptoms, and is often called the “silent killer” because it can go undetected for years until a fatal heart attack or stroke occurs.
 Untreated hypertension causes damage to blood vessels over time.
 This can lead to other health complications such as stroke, kidney failure, impaired vision, heart attack, or heart failure.
 Blood pressure levels should be closely monitored and checked regularly.
 Table 1 shows how to classify blood pressure readings.